EdLab/memory/README.md

 # memory
 The memory of the sinking ship.
-It is an honor for us to be a part of it.
+It was an honor for us to be a part of it.